This year’s Open Submissions Period will begin on April 15, 2023.

 Arkansas • Alabama • Florida • Georgia • Kentucky • Louisiana • Mississippi • North Carolina • South Carolina • Tennessee • Texas • Virginia

 Arts • Books • Education • Environment • Family • Food • Gender • Government • Healthcare • Music • Outsiders • Race • Religion • Sexuality • Work • Youth

 As works of nonfiction, reviews and interviews will be considered for publication throughout the year on a case-by-case basis.

-Reviews of films and books submitted to Nobody’s Home should address issues of beliefs, myths, and narratives in the South since 1970; should be accessible to a general audience with a reasonable education level; and may contain up to 3,000 words.
-The work reviewed may be fiction or nonfiction, screen media or print media, poetry or prose.
+Reviews of films and books submitted to Nobody’s Home should address issues of beliefs, myths, and narratives in or about the South since 1970.
+These reviews should be accessible to a general audience with a reasonable education level; and may contain 1,000 to 3,000 words.
+The work-reviewed may be fiction or nonfiction, screen media or print media, poetry or prose.
 Reviewers should query the editor before sending the review for consideration.